NestJS Prisma Global Exception Filter Guide 2026

 bootstrap();

 The HttpAdapterHost provides access to the underlying HTTP framework.
-Miss this and the filter breaks.
-Projects using Fastify instead of Express need the same setup - the adapter handles framework differences automatically.
+Without it, the filter breaks.
+Projects using Fastify instead of Express need the same setup—the adapter handles framework differences automatically.

 Write integration tests verifying correct status codes.
 Create test/error-handling.e2e-spec.ts: